 First and initial version, focused more on art than on usability, especially the BIG and not linked header.
 This stage consists of a tight responsive column with a sidebar menu and nearly no information about the site: nice but someway useless.

-Looks much better, ain't?
+Looks much better, does it?
 Implemented usabilility, more information and multiple loops retrieving two posts.
-Layout is fluid and I've also established the drop down navigation with gallery entries and recent posts.
+Layout is fluid and I’ve also established the drop down navigation with gallery entries and recent posts.

 Very short intermezzo with stage three, totally useless in the beloved IE: main part with the recent projects and downloads didn’t work in the Windows engine, caused by the slideshow script.
 I still like this fluid outfit and will release it as a free theme when I have more time, but then downsized without the gadgets.